 Yet, in the view of the ECJ, the application of the new methods involves similar risks as the methods resulting in transgenic plants in which foreign genetic material is introduced into the genome of the organisms.
 Hence, their reasoning: Exempting the new breeding methods from genetic engineering regulation would not be compatible with the precautionary principle.

 An exception, however, still applies to classical mutagenesis methods – such as ionizing radiation or mutagenic chemicals – their application has long been studied and used and is thus considered safe.
 However, the court also stated that Member States are "free to subject such organisms (...) to the obligations laid down in the GMO Directive".
 Thus, according to the ECJ, the use of CRISPR-Cas in plants is a genetic modification and therefore all plants bred using this method must be labeled and regulated in accordance with the GMO Directive.
-There has been a heated debate surrounding the definition of "genetically modified organisms" among scientists and regulators in recent years, especially since the advent of the CRISPR-Cas toolkit.
+There has been a heated debate surrounding the among scientists and regulators in recent years, especially since the advent of the CRISPR-Cas toolkit.

 Mixed reactions from politics

 The surprising verdict was met with mixed reactions from politics, economics and environmental associations.
 Federal Research Minister Anja Karliczek said that as research minister she would have preferred a more research-friendly judgment.
 "Now it will be important that the application of genetic engineering law does not impede modern plant breeding research in Germany and Europe," said the Minister.
 Innovative plant breeding methods and tools are necessary to meet the challenges of climate change.